 This document was not submitted as part of the Application from EnergySolutions and GPU Nuclear, Order Approving and Conforming License Amendments, Three Mile Island Unit, NRC Docket, 50-320, November 12, 2019.
-Those documents were also addressed and shared with the DEP.
-The TMI-2 license transfer application purportedly covered environmental compliance under "Environmental Laws" and "Environmental Matters under 4.9."
-Under Schedule 4.19.1, there was no discussion of the Clean Water Act, Section 401.
+Those documents was also addressed and shared with the DEP.
+The TMI-2 license transfer application purportedly covered environmental compliance under "Environmental Laws" and "Environmental Matters under 4.9.
+Under Schedule 4.19.
+1, there was no discussion of The Clean Water Act Section 401.

-1987, as amended, 35 P.S.
-691.1 or that such source is discharging in compliance with the terms or conditions of a state permit.
-Nor do we certify that by attaining the interim standards contained in the NPDES permit that such source will be in compliance with the aforementioned Clean Stream Law, and the Rules and Regulations Thereunder."
+or conditions of a permit.
+Nor do we certify that by attaining the interim standards contained in the NPDES permit that such source will be in compliance with the aforementioned Clean Stream Law, and the Rules and and Regulations Thereunder."
 (12)

-This was a limited, "interim" Settlement that does not provide in perpetuity environmental relief for 401 Certifications, and can not be grandfathered as a means of satisfying the Clean Water Act, Section 401.
-This document was not submitted as part of the TMI-2 Application, not did it authorize the discharge of highly radioactive water into the Susquehanna River.
+This is a limited, "interim" Settlement that does provide in perpetuity environmental relief for 401 Certifications, and can not be grandfathered via the 1977 settlement as a means of satisfying the Clean Water Act, Section 401.
+Moreover, this document was not submitted as part of the TMI-2 application, not does it contemplate the discharge of highly, radioactive water into the Susquehanna River.
+When the initial NPDES licensed holder, Metropolitan Edison attempted to dump 700,000 gallons of radioactive waste into the Susquehanna River they were prevented from doing so by the Third Circuit Court of Appeals.